 The Falcon family \cite{noauthor_falcon_nodate} consists of two primary models: Falcon-40B and its smaller counterpart, Falcon-7B.
 The Falcon-7B and Falcon-40B models underwent training on a corpus of 1.5 trillion and 1 trillion tokens, respectively \cite{noauthor_falcon_nodate}.
 A feature of Falcon models is their utilization of multiquery attention \cite{shazeer2019fast}.
 In the vanilla multihead attention scheme, each head is associated with a query, key, and value.
 However, in the multiquery approach, a single key and value are shared across all heads.

-\section{Chatbots Evaluation}
+\section{Chatbots evaluation}

-We divided this section into three topics relevant to the evaluation: dataset, methodology, and evaluation criteria.
-First, we introduce the Twitter dataset, which serves as the foundational source for generating subsequent prompts.
+We divided this section into three topics relevant to the evaluation: dataset, experimental methodology, and experimental results evaluation criteria.
+First, we introduce the Twitter dataset, which is the foundational source for generating subsequent prompts.
 The methodology subsection outlines the techniques and strategies used to assess and compare chatbot performances.
 Finally, in the evaluation criteria subsection, we explore the metrics and standards by which the chatbots are assessed.